 Only ICT approved and Trust issued electronic systems must be used to store personal information (a list of approved systems is held by the ICT Department).
-No non-Trust issued media is permitted to be attached to Trust equipment or used to transfer Trust information.
+No non Trust issued media is permitted to be attached to Trust equipment or used to transfer Trust information.
 Trust encrypted memory sticks can be requested from ICT.
-Only under exceptional circumstances will personal devices be allowed to be used, for instance during a global pandemic such as COVID-19, but this use must be approved by ICT.